BaronSamediOfficial/Linux/LinuxCheatsheet.md

 dd if=/dev/zero of=<FILE_TO_CREATE> bs=<BLOCK_SIZE> count=<MEGABYTE_SIZE>   # This will create a file of zeros.
-Useful for testing data transfers and compressions su                                                                          # The switch user command , without any arguments will ask for the root password and then switch you to the root user. su -                                                                        # Same as above but wil open a new shell with the root environment variables
+Useful for testing data transfers and compressions su                                                                          # The switch user command , without any arguments will ask for the root password and then switch you to the root user. su -                                                                        # Same as above but wil open a new shell with the root environment variables w                                                                           # Not a typo, type w to see who is logged in on the system AND what they are going

 ```